-Table 3 shows take-up rates for a few middle-income countries where rates have been calculated.
+Table 3 shows take-up rates for a few middle income countries where rates have been calculated.
 Most of these programs are not operated through the fiscal authorities of the country but are administered locally through traditional welfare agencies.
-Most take-up rates are in the middle to lower ranges compared to those of high-income countries (the medical program in China being an exception) and, when comparing the nature of the administrative apparatus, do not appear to be any lower than those in those countries.
+Most take-up rates are in the middle to lower ranges compared to those of high income countries (the medical program in China being an exception) and, when comparing the nature of the administrative apparatus, do not appear to be any lower than those in those countries.

 There are a large number of estimates of rates of eligibility or recipiency for many programs in countries around the world.
 These rates are not calculated as a fraction of eligibles, but rather eligibles as a percent of the population, or of the poor population, or some related measure of need.
-These do not measure the same concept as take-up rates as defined here, but are termed "coverage" rates and are included in Tables 4, 5 and 6 below:
+These do not measure the same concept as take-up rates as defined here, but are termed "coverage" rates and are included in Appendix Tables 1 to 3 for interest.

-Lower-Middle- and Low-Income Countries

-There are no reliable take-up rates for most lower-middle- and low-income countries for their social assistance programs.
+Lower Middle and Low Income Countries.
+There are no reliable take-up rates for most lower middle and low income countries for their social assistance programs.
 This is not because those programs do not exist.
-On the contrary, there has been dramatic growth in social assistance in these countries since the 1990s, with an estimated number of beneficiaries between .75 and 1 billion individuals in 2010 compared to almost nothing in the mid-1990s (Barrientos 2013).
-Rather, the difference with high-income country programs arises from a number of interrelated reasons having to do with how beneficiaries are selected and the goals of the program (Barrientos 2013; Grosh 1994).
-One is that lower-middle- and low-income countries do not have as highly developed administrative systems for collecting and verifying individual and family incomes as do high-income countries, making it more difficult to have traditional needs-based income eligibility tests.
+On the contrary, there has been dramatic growth in social assistance in these countries since the 1990s, with an estimated number of beneficiaries between .75 and 1 billion individuals in 2010 compared to almost nothing in the mid-1990s (Barrientos, 2013).
+Rather, the difference with high income country programs arises from a number of interrelated reasons having to do with how beneficiaries are selected and the goals of the program (Barrientos 2013; Grosh 1994).
+One is that lower middle and low income countries do not have as highly developed administrative systems for collecting and verifying individual and family incomes as do high income countries, making it more difficult to have traditional needs-based income eligibility tests.
 A related reason is that the agricultural and informal sectors are often large in these countries, and measuring income in those sectors is notoriously difficult.
-Yet another reason is that both eligibility and benefit "selection" are often more directed from above than in high-income countries.
+Yet another reason is that both eligibility and benefit "selection" are often more directed from above than in high income countries.
 For example, some countries use what information they have to identify which areas of their countries have the greatest poverty rates, then they direct local governments in those areas to conduct outreach and identify eligibles and recipients and solicit their participation.
-Going along with this is often a high degree of discretion as to who is rewarded with benefits from the program, with local authorities and village committees often ţ.
-Coverage c Country Date Program rate Calculation of coverage rate Reference Europe Austria 1998, 1999 Minimum Income (Sozialhilfe) 17% (Entitled to minimum income)/(Population in poverty) Figari et al. (2013) ^a Belgium 2006 Minimum Income (Droit a la l'integration sociale) 32% Denmark 1995 Minimum Income (Kontant-hjælp; Starthjælp) 18% Germany 2002 Minimum Income (Sozialhilfe) 23% Finland 2001 Minimum Income (Toimeentulotuki) 48% France 2000, 2001 Minimun Income (Revenu Minimum d'Insertion) 25% Luxembourg 2001 Minimum Income (Revenu Minimum Garanti) 57% Netherlands 2000 Minimum Income (Algemene Bijstand) 30% Norway 1993 Financial Assitance 5% (Number of cases)/(Total population) Salvanes (2022) ^b Portugal 2001 Minimum Income (Rendimento Social de Inserção) 37% (Entitled to minimum income)/(Population in poverty) Figari et al. (2013) Slovenia 2005 Minimum Income (Denarna Socialna Pomoc) 43% Sweden 2001 Minimum Income (Ekonomiskt bistand) 48% United Kingdom 2003, 2004 Income Support 54% Asia Japan 2015 Social Assistance %8 (Actual beneficiaries)/(Intended Asian Development Bank Active Labor Market Programs 1% beneficiaries) (2019)°
+Going along with this is often a high degree of discretion as to who is rewarded with benefits from the program, with local authorities and village committees often determining who they think is most deserving and selecting recipients on a variety of local criteria.
+Finally, many of these countries have stronger employment and human capital goals in their programs, often with conditionality associated with receipt.